cstosgale/influx-covidapi-exporter/README.md

 # influx-covidapi-exporter
-Python script to export data from data.coronavirus.gov.uk and import it into influxdb
+Python script to export data from https://data.coronavirus.gov.uk and import it into influxdb

 This script will connect to version 2 of the API, pull down the data you request, and import it into InfluxDB.
 The script is designed to run on a loop, so it can be run as a service, or in a container, and keep the data up to date.